-- Pour batter into the prepared bundt pan and bake for 65-70 minutes or until a toothpick inserted near the center comes out clean (no crumbs).
+Pour batter into the prepared bundt cake pan and bake for 65-70 minutes or until a toothpick inserted near the center comes out clean (no crumbs).

 - Transfer bundt cake (still in the bundt cake pan) to a wire rack to cool.
 Allow cake to cool completely before removing from the pan, about 1 hour.

 - In a small bowl, whisk together powered sugar, eggnog, cinnamon, and vanilla extract until smooth.

 - Check for consistency - if glaze is too thin, add 1 tablespoon of powdered sugar at a time until desired thickness is reached.
 If glaze is too thick, add 1 teaspoon of eggnog until glaze is workable.

 - Using a spoon, drizzle glaze on top of bundt cake.
 Allow glaze 20 minutes to set before serving.